FlrMh/Tech201-git-github/README.md

 Step 6: ls = listing files and directories
 Step 7: cd (name of the file or directory you want to navigate) Step 8: pwd = to confirm you navigating the file or directory.
+These steps have been added from the local host.